Hampton Jitney: Later developments

-In 2006 Hampton Jitney acquired the line run and charter business from Sunrise Coach Lines, based in Greenport, LI.
+In 2006, Hampton Jitney acquired the line run and charter business from Sunrise Coach Lines, based in Greenport, Long Island.
 This gave Hampton Jitney its third line, The North Fork Line.
 In 2007 the Jitney (as it is often called) started a direct service to and from Brooklyn on its Montauk and North Fork lines.
 In 2008 a direct service to and from lower Manhattan was started on its Montauk line.
 Sunrise Coach lines continues to operate as a provider of School Bus routes and operator for the 8A, 10D, 10E, and S92 routes for Suffolk County Transit, as well as operations of the 10A, 10B, 10C, and S94 lines under its own banner.
 Hampton Jitney's operations are headquartered at The Omni in Southampton.
 It opened a second base in Calverton in 2015.
+In 2021, following the elimination of SCT Route 10A, Suffolk County Transit Launched a Pilot Program known as the Southampton/Sag Harbor On Demand Zone, as a replacement to the 10A.
+The county contracted Hampton Jitney to operate the vehicles while Via Transportation was contracted to run the technical side of the new on-demand Area.
+With the Suffolk County Transit Redesign, the pilot program expanded with the East Hampton and Montauk and replaced bus routes 10B and 10C.

+In April 2024, Suffolk County bus routes 10B and 10C were replaced by the East Hampton and Montauk On-Demand Zone, which continues to be operated by Hampton Jitney.
+The New East Hampton On-Demand zone was initially supposed to launch on the date of the Suffolk Transit Redesign, but due to a manufacturer vehicle recall, it was delayed until April 2024.
+All fixed route buses that Hampton Jitney had for SCT Fixed Route Service, including buses 1011 and 1065, have been transferred to EBT Inc and Suffolk Bus Corp.
+With Orion VII NG's 1011 and 1065 going to EBT Inc, and the ARBOC Spirit of Mobility buses going to Suffolk Bus Corporation.
+1011 and 1065, and most of the ARBOC buses continue to be in service today.

-Since October, 11, 2010, the Hampton Jitney is the only year-round transportation provider between New York City and the North Fork on weekends and major holidays.
+Since October 11, 2010, the Hampton Jitney is the only year-round transportation provider between New York City and the North Fork on weekends and major holidays.
 The LIRR service along the Greenport Branch was cut back in the second round of major MTA budget cuts.
+Since then, year-round weekend and holiday service to and from Greenport on the LIRR has been restored.